saiabhiramjaini/-abhiram2k03-input-validation/readme.md

 ### `resetPasswordSchema`

-This schema validates the reset password input data, ensuring that `currPassword` and `password` is a string with a minimum length of 8 characters, and `cPassword` (confirmation password) is a string with a minimum length of 8 characters.
+This schema validates the reset password input data, ensuring that `password` is a string with a minimum length of 8 characters, and `cPassword` (confirmation password) is a string with a minimum length of 8 characters.

 ## Type Inference